mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 .param
 ======
-ISF custom file format to save JSON-like ASCII data.
-These can be read in using :py:mod:`single_cell_parser`.
+ISF custom file format to save JSON-like ASCII data for cell parameters, network parameters, and activity data.
-Used in a variety of ways, as seen below.
+Cell parameters can be read and written using :py:mod:`single_cell_parser`.
+Both the :ref:`_cell_parameters_format` and the :ref:`network_parameters_format` are used as inputs for multi-scale simulations using :py:mod:`simrun`.

 .. _cell_parameters_format: